wayblueorg/wayblue/README.md

     --append-if-missing=nvidia-drm.fbdev=1
 ```

-You may also need this (solves flickering and luks issues on some nvidia hardware):
+You may also need this (solves flickering and LUKS issues on some nvidia hardware):
 ```
 rpm-ostree kargs \
     --append-if-missing=initcall_blacklist=simpledrm_platform_driver_init